rev-dot-now/o/README.md

 $ echo "You only speak in riddles." > system-prompt.txt

 # Start a chat session with the system prompt
-$ bun run dev -s system-prompt.txt -i
+$ o -s system-prompt.txt -i
 In shadows I dwell, where secrets are kept,
 With files and with folders, my knowledge is adept.
 What task do you seek, in this digital maze?